Ken Hamblin III

 Democrats

 Since Colorado is a blue state, the ultimate winner of the governor’s race will most likely be determined by the results of the Democratic primary election.
-Only four Democrats have formally launched campaigns, though many more were rumored to be considering runs – such as Secretary Jena Griswold (who is instead running for attorney general) and Congressmen Joe Neguse and Jason Crow (who both endorsed the first candidate on this list).
+Six Democrats have formally launched campaigns, and many more were rumored to be considering runs – such as Secretary Jena Griswold (who is instead running for attorney general) and Congressmen Joe Neguse and Jason Crow (who both endorsed the first candidate on this list).
+However, the race is expected to come down to just two candidates: Michael Bennet and Phil Weiser.

 Michael Bennet

 U.S. Senator Michael Bennet announced his campaign on April 11.
-He has served in the Senate since 2009, being appointed to a vacant seat by then-Governor Bill Ritter and then being elected in 2010, 2016 and 2022; his current term ends in 2028.
+He has served in the Senate since 2009, having been appointed to a vacant seat by then-Governor Bill Ritter and then elected in 2010, 2016 and 2022; his current term ends in 2028.
 Bennet unsuccessfully ran for president in 2020 and was superintendent of Denver Public Schools before entering Congress.

 Phil Weiser

-The race’s other prominent Democrat, Attorney General Phil Weiser, was the first big name to throw his hat into the ring in January.
+The race’s other prominent Democrat, Attorney General Phil Weiser, was the first big name to throw his hat into the ring in January 2025.
 Weiser was elected AG in 2018 and re-elected in 2022, breaking a fourteen-year Republican streak when he took office as the state’s chief legal officer.
 He will be term-limited in 2026.
-State AG is Weiser’s first elected office, previously serving as dean of the University of Colorado Law School.
+State AG is Weiser’s first elected office; he previously served as dean of the University of Colorado Law School.

 Republicans

-A Republican candidate hasn’t been elected governor of Colorado since 2002 (or elected to any statewide executive office since 2014), but that’s not stopping them from trying.
-Sixteen Republicans have jumped into the governor’s race so far; the party has yet to rally behind a single challenger to the Democrats.
+A Republican candidate hasn’t been elected governor of Colorado since 2002 (or elected to any statewide executive office since 2014), but that’s not stopping GOP candidates from trying.
+A whopping 21 Republicans are actively running in the governor’s race so far, as the party has yet to rally behind a single challenger to the Democrats.

 Barbara Kirkmeyer